watermint/toolbox/doc/generated/file-replication.md

 # file replication

-Replicate file content to the other account
+Replicate file content to the other account (Irreversible operation)

 This command will replicate files/folders.
 But it does not include sharing permissions.
 The command replicates only for folder contents of given path.